BLimmie/eyewire_validator/README.md

 </p>

 ## Abstract
 Eyewire is a citizen science game where players map individual neurons in a mouse's retina.
 Using a relatively new method of deep learning called Bayesian Deep Learning, I create an agent to approximate the individual tasks (a.k.a. cubes) that human players complete as part of Eyewire.
-The architecture used in the model is a recurrent encoder-decoder network for 3D images.
 3D images pose a huge challenge in memory/size restrictions, so methods dealing with those had to be engineered.
+The architecture used in the model is a recurrent lightweight U-Net for 3D images, and showed extremely good results.

 ## Purpose
 This project is designed as an introduction to Bayesian Deep Learning and an invitation to join citizen science efforts such as Eyewire.